microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgGroupTeamMember.md

 # New-MgGroupTeamMember

 ## SYNOPSIS
-Add a new conversation member to a team.
+Create new navigation property to members for groups

 ## SYNTAX